SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 Here, we recommend a few automated evaluation methods that can be used to evaluate LLMs and their applications.

 1. For classicial NLU tasks, such as text classification and sentiment analysis, you can use metrics such as accuracy, F1-score, and ROC-AUC to evaluate the performance of LLM response just like you would do using non-genAI models.
 You can check out `TorchMetrics <https://lightning.ai/docs/torchmetrics>`_.

 2. For NLG tasks, such as text summarization, translation, and question answering: (1) you can use metrics such as ROUGE, BLEU, METEOR, and BERTScore, perplexity, :class:`LLMasJudge <eval.llm_as_judge>` etc to evaluate the quality of the generated text with respect to the reference text.
-You can check out the metrics provided by `Hugging Face Metrics <https://huggingface.co/metrics>`_ or .
+   You can check out the metrics provided by `Hugging Face Metrics <https://huggingface.co/metrics>`_.
    For instance, to compute the BERTScore, you can use the corresponding metric function provided by Hugging Face, which uses the pre-trained contextual embeddings from BERT and matched words in generated text and reference text by cosine similarity.
    (2) When you have no reference text, :class:`LLMasJudge <eval.llm_as_judge>` with advanced model can be used to evaluate the generated text on the fly.

 3. For RAG (Retrieval-Augmented Generation) pipelines, you can use metrics such as :class:`RetrieverRecall <eval.retriever_recall>`, :class:`RetrieverRelevance <eval.retriever_relevance>`, :class:`AnswerMatchAcc <eval.answer_match_acc>`, and :class:`LLMasJudge <eval.llm_as_judge>` to evaluate the quality of the retrieved context and the generated answer.